 Though the protagonists sometimes change from one series to the next, Hissatsu has most often focused on a low-ranking samurai by the name of Nakamura Mondo.

-Introduced as a comic relief character on the show’s second season, Mondo appears to the world as a lazy, fumbling assistant-constable, forever stuck in his low-level position despite being well into middle-age, earning him constant nagging from his wife and mother-in-law.
+Introduced as a comic relief character on the show’s second season, Mondo appears to the world as a lazy, fumbling assistant-constable, forever stuck in that low-level position despite being well into middle-age, earning him constant nagging from his wife and mother-in-law.
 What his colleagues and family don’t know, of course, is that he is one of the deadliest swordsman in Japan.
-On the fifth year, he graduated to lead character for the first time, and would go on to star in over half the different series and most of the movies from that point on until actor Makoto Fujita’s death in 2010.
+On the fifth season, he graduated to lead character for the first time, and would go on to star in over half the different series and most of the movies from that point on until actor Makoto Fujita’s death in 2010.

 In 1996, however, Hissatsu was thought to have ended for good, and a final movie was produced to bring closure to Mondo’s story, fittingly titled Mondo Dies.
 Along with it, a video game was also produced – not an adaptation of the film, but an homage to the overarching series, bringing together four of its most popular characters in an old-fashioned side-scroller reminiscent of the Shinobi series.

 The main twist is that you get to pick two of them at the start of every level and can then switch between them at will.
 Each character has a regular attack, and a special attack tied to a gauge that refills as you move.
 Those are not merely there to get you out of tight spots, but are essential to your progress, so a good strategy is to switch when one character’s gauge gets too low so it can refill while the other fights.
 The game can get pretty hard later on; as such, it’s essential to create well-rounded teams.